SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/inifile/README.markdown

 }
 ~~~

-To include special parameters, the following code:
+To include special parameters, use the following code:

 ~~~puppet
 $defaults = { 'path' => '/tmp/foo.ini' }